 How can I lower my property taxes?
 Compared to other states, real estate taxes in Spring Texas are high.
 The ways to lower your property taxes are by confirming the accuracy of your tax account, applying for exemptions, and by protesting the tax assessed value of your Spring TX home.

-Ways to reduce your real estate taxes:
+Here are some easy ways to reduce your real estate taxes:

-– Check to see if you qualify for a veterans exemption, a homestead exemption, or an over 65 exemption.
+– Check to see if you qualify for exemptions.
+Tax exemptions are available for veterans, homestead, individuals over the age of 65.
 The forms to file for exemptions are available on the county appraisal district websites of hcad.org

-– You can protest the tax assessed value of your property based upon fair market value or unfair taxation.
-If you don’t believe your house can be sold for the value its tax assessed at, then you can protest the value based upon fair market value.
-To find out the fair market value for your house, you can contact a local Spring Texas Realtor
+– You can protest the tax assessed value of your property on fair market value or unfair taxation.
+If your house can’t be sold for the value its tax assessed at, protest based upon fair market value.
+To find out the fair market value for your house, contact a local Spring Texas Realtor